 This page presents the Preferences window and all its settings.

-We recommend to review all of these settings to get a better insight on how the application operates and how it can be tailored to your workflow.
+We recommend reviewing all of these settings to get a better insight on how the application operates and how it can be tailored to your workflow.

 Recent documents list contains